d0vere/SwitchNet/README.md

 ### 1. Flash the ESP32-S3

-Flash the SwitchNet firmware onto a compatible ESP32-S3 board.
+Compile and Flash the SwitchNet firmware onto a compatible ESP32-S3 board with arduino-cli.

 ### 2. Configure Wi-Fi